“People live through such pain only once; pain comes again, but it finds a tougher surface.”

 It’s supposed to be a horror/thriller.
 It’s supposed to be, as per the promotion, “Scream meets YA.”
 The title, the cover – it’s all saying READ ME SO I CAN SCARE YOU!

 You compare something to Scream and I say GIMME NOW.

 I love Scream.
 I love all teen slashers.
 I grew up on that shit.
 It’s an important part of my developmental stages from child to teen to adult… which probably explains a lot.

 But this is only comparable to Scream in the most basic way.

 Teens.
 Killer killing those teens.
 Small town scared.
 End of.

-This is not a horror.
-Though it did start off with enough sinister vibe to really catch my attention, the rest of the novel failed to live up to that feeling of suspense.
+This is not a horror novel.
+Though it did start off with enough sinister vibes to really catch my attention, the rest of the novel failed to live up to that feeling of suspense.